Anyone Can Meditate (You CAN’T Do It “Wrong”)

 The biggest misconception I hear from clients and friends is that your thoughts are supposed to stop when you meditate.
 While it IS spectacularly awesome when that happens, it’s a rare meditation when your mind gets to the point of actually being completely blank.
 That’s really not the point of meditation though.
 Meditating is about letting your thoughts pass with an awareness of what they are and without attachment.
 It’s about letting go.
 It’s about allowing yourself the time and space for deep personal healing.
 It’s about meeting who you REALLY are.

 There are many ways to meditate & every way is not right for everyone.
 Every way is not right for every day, either.
-I meditate in some form at least once every day (some days, especially days when I have a lot of intuitive readings I meditate more than once).
+I meditate in some form at least once every day.
 It’s not always the same and I let my intuition guide me on what I need “right now.”
 Sometimes it’s listening to my breath, sometimes it’s using a mantra in Sanskrit or repeating a sound like “aum” or “amen” in rhythm with my breath, sometimes it’s repeating a word or phrase in English over and over in my mind, sometimes it‘s movement, sometimes it is a visualization, sometimes I just surrender and see what happens, sometimes I hold a crystal, sometimes I hold a mala, most days I just hold myself.

 No two days and no two meditations are exactly the same.